rizinorg/website/content/posts/gsoc-2023-dwarf/index.md

 ...
 ```

-Another example, I'm comparing the disassembly output obtained using the `pdf` command for the `iterPreorder` function in the ELF file [dwarf_go_tree ↗](https://github.com/rizinorg/rizin-testbins/raw/master/elf/dwarf_go_tree).
-The `iterPreorder` function shows arguments and local variables precisely located on the stack.
+Another example, the `iterPreorder` function in the ELF file [dwarf_go_tree ↗](https://github.com/rizinorg/rizin-testbins/raw/master/elf/dwarf_go_tree) shows arguments and local variables precisely located on the stack.
 Most notably, the tree argument is represented as a composite variable spread across multiple stack locations.
 This new composite storage capability handles complex DWARF types.
 Overall, the improved output matches the original DWARF debugging data much more closely, rather than using generic `unknown` types.
 This showcases Rizin’s significantly upgraded DWARF parsing including features like composite variables and the immense value delivered to reverse engineers through my work.

 ```
 [0x0045d5a0]> pdf @ dbg.main.tree.iterPreorder